iSnow/marklet/README.md

 ## Java 8 doclint issues.

-If you are using Java 8 you may have some issues with doclint validation especially when using markdown blockquotes syntax.
+If you are using Java 8 you may have some issues with doclint validation especially when using Markdown blockquotes syntax.
 To deal with it, just add the following directive to your ``pom.xml`` file to deactivate doclint :

 ```xml